opengovsg/FormSG/docs/DEPLOYMENT_SETUP.md

 #### SMS with Twilio

-If this feature is enabled, the Mobile Number field will support form-fillers verifying their mobile numbers via a One-Time-Pin sent to their mobile phones and will also support an SMS confirmation of successful submission being sent out to their said mobile numbers.
-All messages are sent using [twilio](https://www.twilio.com/) messaging APIs.
+The Mobile Number field supports form-fillers verifying their mobile numbers via a One-Time-Pin sent to their mobile phones.
+All messages are sent using [Twilio](https://www.twilio.com/) messaging APIs.

-Note that verifiying mobile numbers also requires [Verified Emails/SMSes](#verified-emailssmses) to be enabled.
+Note that verifying mobile numbers also requires the environment variables for [verified Emails/SMSes](#verified-emailssmses).

 | Variable                       | Description              |
 | :----------------------------- | ------------------------ |